XSverdar/Group5_SIMD/README.md

 vi.) screenshot of the program output, including correctness check (SIMD, YMM register)

 vii.)
 Discuss the problems encountered and solutions made, unique methodology used, AHA moments, etc.

+_to be fixed later/compiled late_

+**For Non-SIMD Implementation: **
+Implementing the non-SIMD version of the stencil computation in x86-64 assembly posed minimal challenges in conceptualizing and translating the problem into low-level code.
+During debugging, issues with accessing invalid indices in the input array, which could lead to segmentation faults and incorrect results, were encountered.
+To address this, boundary checks were added to ensure the index in the rcx register was valid, skipping iterations when rcx was less than 3 or greater than n - 4.
+Managing the input arguments n, x, and y required a review of calling conventions and proper register usage.
+Loop and index management difficulties were mitigated by initializing the loop counter (rcx) and output index (r8) with xor, preventing unintended carry-over from previous values.
+Understanding memory offsets for accurate array access and prioritizing boundary checks were the "AHA" realizations.
+Incremental development, thorough testing, and manual offset calculations with extensive comments enhanced control over low-level data manipulation.
+Effective register usage, particularly employing rcx for looping and r8 for indexing, streamlined the function and reduced complexity significantly.